 Hello lovely readers.
 I have a confession to make.
 A big one.
-This Luscious Lemon Bundt Cake was most definitely not perfect!
+This Luscious Lemon Bundt Cake is definitely not perfect!
+However it is delicious.

 Not all failures are un-mendable though.
 Only a small part of the bottom (top when turned out) of this cake stuck.
 This was because I had put the hidden lemon curd layer too near the bottom and it sank through the batter and adhered to the tin.